ChrisGlz14/ChrisGlz14/README.md

 --I'm developing a landing page for a coaching company using WordPress, where I'm part of the Tic's team.
 Finished page: [Inside Coaching](http://insidecoaching.com.ar/)

---On the other hand, I'm working on the development of a website using Bootstrap for a construction company.
-Page link: [Ancora Contrucciones](https://ancorasf.netlify.app/)
+--On the other hand, I'm working on the development of a website nike clon.
+Page link: [Nike Shop](https://e-commerce-nike-liart.vercel.app/)

 --In addition to these projects, as a member of the Alas Empresa Junior team, we are also responsible for maintenance and updates.
 Page link: [Alas Empresa Jr](https://www.alasempresajunior.com.ar/)